- Wi-Fi adapters are great for when you need Wi-Fi connectivity but don't want cables.

 Archer T4U comes with a 1m extension cable, so you can easily move your adapter to any other location in order to get the best reception.

 Panda Wireless PAU06 fully supports 801.11n wireless standard, but at the same time, it’s compatible with older 802.11g wireless networks as well.

 This adapter comes with a 5dBi antenna and thanks to the low power consumption, it will be perfect for your laptop.

 Regarding security, Panda Wireless PAU06 works with 64b/128bit WEP, WPA, and WPA2 (TKIP+AES) encryption, and it’s compatible with a wide range of operating systems.
 Unfortunately, this adapter doesn’t work with 5GHz frequency.

-Unfortunately, Edimax EW-7811Un doesn’t support 5GHz routers, and instead, it relies on 2.4GHz frequency.
+Unfortunately, Edimax EW-7822ULC doesn’t support 5GHz routers, and instead, can only support 2.6.24. ~4.15 frequency.
 Due to its small size, this Wi-Fi adapter is perfect for your Windows 10 laptop.